THE RUAHA NATIONAL PARK

 The stark contrast in seasonal variation and weather in the Ruaha National park means that every season offers a different safari –and we would be happy to help you plan according to your interest and preferences!

-June is the breeding month for greater kudu and its this month when visitors can spot the solo male greater kudu in extremely high numbers and fight with other males.
+June is the breeding month for greater kudu and it is in this month when visitors can spot the solo male greater kudu in extremely high numbers and fight with other males.
 A stunning show of nature and a safari worth it in itself.

 Size: 10,300 sq km (3,980 sq miles), Tanzania’s 2nd biggest park.